Skip to content

 • Increased home value

-Energy-efficient windows are one of the smartest upgrades for Canadian homeowners.
+Energy-efficient windows are one of the smartest upgrades Canadian homeowners can make.

 Most windows in Canada last 20–30 years, but climate, installation quality, materials, and maintenance all influence longevity.
-Understanding window lifespan helps you plan ahead, avoid emergency replacements, and maintain a comfortable, energy-efficient home.
+Understanding when to repair or replace your windows helps prevent unexpected failures, reduce energy loss, and maintain a comfortable home.

 Don’t wait until your windows cause drafts, condensation, or higher energy bills.
 Contact Advanced View Windows & Doors Inc. today for a free inspection and expert window replacement in Ottawa.